-Why Choose the Commuter Belt?
+Why Invest in the London Commuter Belt?

 So why head to the Commuter Belt?

 Firstly, and most importantly, it’s affordable.
 With much cheaper property prices, lower cost of living and excellent accessibility, commuter towns generally offer a great fit for those who want a less expensive lifestyle but don’t want to lose opportunities available in London.

 Many Commuter Belt towns are ranking well in terms of potential, setting themselves up as excellent investment opportunities thanks to good schools, low unemployment and impressive amenities.
 These factors are driving tenant demand, providing for young professionals and families that are leaving London.

 Furthermore, Savills predict that property in the London Commuter Belt could see prices rise by 17.5% and rental prices by 8% by 2025, as various towns and cities start their redevelopment programs.

 Want to know more about the South East and investing near London?

 Our new investment guide, ‘Investing Near London’ is designed to give landlords the insights they need to invest in one of the fastest growing regions in the country.

 Get the lowdown on where’s best to invest, the performance of local markets and why London isn’t the leading investment destination in 2021.
 Download it today.